Wildboar-Software/directory/apps/meerkat-docs/docs/deviations-nuances.md

     locked account until they receive a `blockedCredentials` error instead of `invalidCredentials`, which will reveal that they guessed the password that was in place prior to the block.
+- Duplicates are only removed from search or list results in these
+  circumstances:
+  - When a local operation yields local results that are duplicates, and
+  - When paginated search results are requested and the `unmerged` option is left unused or explicitly set to `FALSE`.
+    - This might not be a deviation at all, because the procedures for deduplicating entries are vague enough to lack details for handling the presence of multiple possibly-signed result sets.
+It is worth knowing,
+      though: if you have a strong need for absolutely no duplicate entries in results, simply request pagination, even if you only read the first page.

 ## The "Never Contributing" Bug